forcedotcom/sfdx-circleci-package/README.md

 - Store the `key`, and `iv` as protected environment variables in the Circleci UI.
 These valus are considered *secret* so please treat them as such.

 5) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
-This should be the from your DevHub org.
+This should be from your DevHub org.

 6) Set your `Consumer Key` in a Circleci environment variable named `HUB_CONSUMER_KEY` using the Circleci UI.
 Set your `Username` in a Circleci environment variable named `HUB_USER_NAME` using the Circleci UI.
 Note that this username is the username that you use to access your Dev Hub.